craftcms/docs/docs/4.x/extend/behaviors.md

 ## Behavior Class

-A behavior is a special type of class that extends <yii2:yii\base\Behavior>, and defines methods or properties that you wish to make available on any class it is eventually attached to.
+A behavior is a special type of class that extends <yii2:yii\base\Behavior>, and defines methods or properties that you wish to make available on any object it is eventually attached to.

 ```php
 namespace mynamespace\myplugin\behaviors;